-1 July 2022 Dear Student, Congratulations on your offer of a place to read French at New College!
+2 June 2023 Dear Student, Congratulations on your offer of a place to read French at New College!
 We very much look forward to seeing you in Oxford in October, and hope you're excited to get started.
 We write now to give you some preliminary information about the Literature Papers in French Prelims (first year), so that you can set about getting hold of the books and reading them before you arrive in October.
 We strongly recommend that you read all of the works once through before arriving in Oxford.
 We'll move swiftly through the syllabus from 3rd Week of Michaelmas onwards, and your day-to-day workload will make it impractical to read each work as you come to study it.
 You'll also find that you get a lot more out of the texts on a second and even third reading, so allowing yourself the time for that luxury is an excellent idea.
 You must buy (or very long-term borrow) physical copies of all of the texts.
 Kindle versions and e-books are not acceptable.
 Where possible you should buy the recommended editions, since this makes group work much easier, and in all cases you should buy an edition by a reputable French publisher (Gallimard, Garnier-Flammarion, Livre de Poche and so on); random and (especially) print-on-demand editions from the internet will often be defective.
 The easiest way to find the books is on French internet sites (amazon.fr, fnac.com, chapitre.com and so on).
-Blackwells in Oxford also tend to stock set texts for University courses, though their foreign language section has dwindled regrettably in recent years.
 Inevitably, you'll consult many online resources for your language work.
 It's still worth investing in a physical French grammar, however, as well as in at least one really good dictionary.
-For grammars, Roger Hawkins and Richard Towell, French Grammar and Usage (Routledge) is accessible and can be purchased with a companion workbook.
+For grammar, Roger Hawkins and Richard Towell, French Grammar and Usage (Routledge) is accessible and can be purchased with a companion workbook.
 Serious aficionados may find Monique L'Huillier, Advanced French Grammar (Cambridge), dry but more comprehensive.
 We strongly advise you to have the latest Collins-Robert French Dictionary or the Oxford-Hachette dictionary.
 Be sure to get the full-size one, and not a 'compact', 'concise' or 'pocket' version.
 You should also consider investing in a monolingual French dictionary; Le Petit Robert is the best single-volume example.
 Happy reading, and we look forward to seeing you in October.

-Dr Andrew Counter Fellow and Tutor in French Dr Vittoria Fallanca Career Development Fellow in French
+Prof. Andrew Counter Fellow and Tutor in French Dr Vittoria Fallanca Career Development Fellow in French